formkit/docs-content/essentials/installation.md

 })
 ```

-By default, your configuration will be an override to the `defaultConfig` that ships with FormKit.
+By default, your configuration will be an override of the `defaultConfig` that ships with FormKit.
 This is the desired behavior
 for the majority of projects.
-However, if you want to define the entire FormKit config yourself — from scratch — you may to so
+However, if you need to define the entire FormKit config yourself — from scratch — you may do so
 by setting the `defaultConfig` option for the module to `false`.

 ```js